louisguitton/guitton.co-hugo/content/posts/2015-03-03-littlebits-trombone.md

 ---
 slug: littlebits-trombone
-title: "Building a Trombone with LittleBits"
+title: Building a Trombone with LittleBits
 date: 2015-03-03
 lastmod: 2020-11-09
+summary: A funny example of what you can built with simple lego-like electronics.
 ---

 [LittleBits](https://littlebits.com/) are LEGO-like electronic components designed to allow students of all ages to create with technology.